-3.7 THE ASSESSMENT OF THE MAIN HYDROLOGICAL CHARACTERISTICS
+2.9 THE ASSESSMENT OF THE MAIN HYDROLOGICAL CHARACTERISTICS

-It is the primary concern of hydrologist to picking up of a reasonable method for evaluation of the basic parameters of river flow for determining the hydrological features and because it could significantly influence the result obtained.
+It is the primary concern of hydrologist to picking up of a reasonable method for evaluation of the basic parameters of river flow for determining the hydrological Erasmus Mundus Joint Master in Water and Coastal Management.
+WACOMA (2015-2017) features and because it could significantly influence the result obtained.
 The paragraph discusses three methods for estimating of parameters, which often used in modern hydrological computations: the method of Moments, the method of maximum likelihood and the method of L (linear combinations) moments.